jpbruinsslot/resume/README.md

 #### Command line

-You can also run this application on the commandline and I provided a binary for linux amd64 based systems in the `bin/` folder.
+You can also run this application from the commandline, and I provided a binary for linux amd64 based systems [here](https://github.com/erroneosboat/resume).

 Configuration
 -------------